Dale Earnhardt Jr.: 2016

-When the Xfinity Series came to Richmond for the running of the Toyota Care 250, Earnhardt would finish 2nd in the first heat race.
+When the Xfinity Series came to Richmond for the running of the Toyota Care 250, Earnhardt would finish second in the first heat race.
 In the main feature, he would dominate and win the race holding off Ty Dillon for his first Xfinity win since 2010 and his first for JR Motorsports.

-On Lap 50 at the spring Talladega race, he got loose in the draft and just like Daytona he hit the wall, damaging his car.
+On lap fifty at the spring Talladega race, he got loose in the draft and, just like Daytona, he hit the wall, damaging his car.
 This would result in a 40th-place finish.
-At Kansas, he started 22nd and finished 15th.
-The following week at Dover, he would start 2nd because qualifying was rained out, but was involved in a late wreck on a botched restart, finishing 32nd.
+At Kansas, he started 22nd and finished fifteenth.
+The following week at Dover, he would start second because qualifying was rained out, but was involved in a late wreck on a botched restart, finishing 32nd.

-In the All-Star Race, qualifying was rained out, so he started 10th due to owner points, but was able to finish 3rd.
+In the All-Star Race, qualifying was rained out, so he started tenth due to owner points, but was able to finish third.

 Concussions end season

 In July, Earnhardt was diagnosed with concussion-like symptoms and would miss the second half of the year as a result.
 He was replaced by Alex Bowman for the New Hampshire 301 and Jeff Gordon at the Brickyard 400 and Pennsylvania 400.
 On September 2, Earnhardt announced he would sit out the remainder of the season with Gordon and Bowman continuing their replacement roles in the 88.
 On December 8, 2016, Earnhardt was medically cleared to return to competition in 2017.

-Despite missing the second half of the season, Earnhardt Jr. won the NMPA Most Popular Driver Award for the 14th consecutive time.
+Despite missing the second half of the season, Earnhardt Jr. won the NMPA Most Popular Driver Award for the fourteenth consecutive time.

-It was also during this year that Junior would announce his brain would be donated to science to research how his concussions impacted his brain.
+It was also during this year that Junior would announce, that after his death, his brain would be donated to science to research how his concussions impacted his brain.

 2017: Final year

-Earnhardt started the 2017 Daytona 500 qualifying second but was wrecked while leading mid-race, and finished 37th.
-After a string of lackluster finishes, he managed to score a top 5 at the newly repaved Texas.
-It was his first and only Top 5 finish of the year.
+Earnhardt started the 2017 Daytona 500 qualifying 2nd but was wrecked while leading mid-race, and finished 37th.
+After a string of lackluster finishes, he managed to score a top-five at the newly repaved Texas.
+It was his first and only top-five finish of the year.
 On April 25, 2017, Earnhardt announced that 2017 would be his final year driving full-time.
-Earnhardt Jr. failed to make the Playoffs in his final year, posting a 13th-place finish at Richmond, needing a win to make it in.
+Earnhardt Jr. failed to make the Playoffs in his final year, posting a thirteenth place finish at Richmond, needing a win to make it in.
 In his final restrictor plate race at Talladega, Earnhardt would start on the pole and he would miss three big wrecks in the closing laps to finish seventh.
 In his final career race, Earnhardt started in 24th place and finished in 25th place.
 He ended up in 21st in points standings.
-He ended up with only one Top 5, eight Top 10's, two poles, and seven DNF's.
-However he did win his 15th consecutive and final Most Popular Driver award.
-Even though 15 straight years of Earnhardt being most popular driver is a NASCAR record, he is second all-time to Bill Elliott, who has 16 most popular driver awards, including 10 straight.
+He ended up with only one top-five, eight top-tens, two poles, and seven DNF's.
+However, he did win his fifteenth consecutive and final Most Popular Driver award.
+Even though fifteen straight years of Earnhardt being most popular driver is a NASCAR record, he is second all-time to Bill Elliott, who has sixteen most popular driver awards, including ten straight.